 David Joffe: Expert Broward County fraud defense lawyer

-With growing concerns over the rising cost of health care in the United States, health care fraud is a popular discussion point among policy makers.
+With growing concerns over the rising cost of health care in the United States, Medicare and health care fraud have become a popular discussion point among policymakers.
 Health care fraud occurs when a medical provider or a consumer intentionally submits or causes someone else to submit false or misleading information to be used in determining the amount of medical insurance benefits an individual may receive.
-As a federal crime, this type of federal fraud case is aggressively prosecuted, and penalties could be severe.
-That’s why you should always consult with an experienced Fort Lauderdale health care fraud attorney as soon as you believe you might be under investigation in or around Broward County, Florida.
+As a federal crime, this type of fraud case is aggressively prosecuted, and penalties often are severe.
+That’s why you should always consult with an experienced Fort Lauderdale health care fraud lawyer as soon as you believe you might be under federal investigation in or around Broward County, Florida.

 Some health care providers and consumers may make false representations to private insurance companies or to government programs that provide health care coverage like Medicare.
-The following are a few examples of ways in which providers commit health care fraud:
+The following are a few examples of ways in which providers commit the crime of health care fraud:

-- billing insurance for services they did not perform;
+- billing insurance for health care services they did not perform;

 - falsifying patient diagnosis to justify unnecessary tests or procedures that are not medically necessary;

 - providers misrepresenting procedures performed to receive payment when the procedure should not be covered by insurance;